Apryll Stalcup

-Apryll Marie Stalcup FRSC is an Irish chemist who is Professor and was the Director of the Irish Separation Science Cluster at Dublin City University.
+Apryll Marie Stalcup FRSC is an American chemist who is Professor and was the Director of the Irish Separation Science Cluster at Dublin City University.
 She was awarded the 2021 Chromatography Forum of the Delaware Valley Stephen Dal Nogare Award, the 2015 American Microchemical Society Benedetti Pichler Award and named in the 2016 Power List of the Top 50 Women Analytical Scientists worldwide.
 Her research considers surface-confined ionic liquids and chiral separations.

 Early life and education

 Stalcup has described herself as a military brat, and spent her childhood in several different locales.
 She completed her undergraduate degree in chemistry at the California State University, Sacramento, after training in southern and northern California.
 As an undergraduate student she worked several different jobs to cover her costs.
 After working for a couple of years at Versailles, Inc as an analytical chemist, she moved to Georgetown University as a doctoral researcher.
 Stalcup completed her doctoral research in 1988.
 During her graduate work, she held a joint position as a fellow at the National Institute of Standards and Technology (NIST) in Gaithersburg, Maryland.
 Stalcup joined the Missouri University of Science and Technology as a postdoctoral fellow.
 Early in her academic career Stalcup was introduced to chiral separation chemistry by Daniel W. Armstrong and first interacted with capillary electrophoresis columns.